marieke-s/R_template/README.md

 - R - This is an optional directory where I save all of my custom R functions I have written for the current analysis.
 These can then be sourced into R using the source() function.

-- Rmd - An optional directory where I save my R markdown documents.

-- scripts - All of the main R scripts I have written for the current project are saved here.
+- scripts/analyses - All of the main R scripts/Rmd I have written for the current project are saved here.

 - output - Outputs from my R scripts such as plots, HTML files and data summaries are saved in this directory.
 This helps me and my collaborators distinguish what files are outputs and which are source files.